CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Which software is installed (including operating system and patches)
 * Which interfaces are available and active (eg UMTS / GPRS / GSM)
 * Which malware protection is installed (are current signatures available?)
 Once this inventory has been completed and has not yielded any negative findings, the next step is to investigate malicious programs using anti-virus protection that complies with institutional requirements.
-If successfully completed, OT access can be granted.In this context, the use of individual firewalls (USB-operated compact devices) has proven itself with different users.
+If successfully completed, OT access can be granted.
+In this context, the use of individual firewalls (USB-operated compact devices) has proven itself with different users.
 These are switched between the respective OT component and the maintenance device and are intended to prevent unwanted activities.

 #### IND.1.M10 Monitoring, Logging and Detection [Area Safety Officer]